QuestMetal/FileMaker/FileMakerDoc.md

 Ship To location determines which location the received products will go.
 Ship To location cna only be changed in the PO status is open.

+#Q Orders#
+###Changing Shop###
+Changing the shop can only be done if not material has be pulled from inventory.
+If you have material on the order, set the quantities to 0 then update inventory.
+You will then be able to change the shop.

 #Reports#
 ##Shop Time Report##